 Now that you have your WordPress up and running, let’s take a look at the different customization opportunities.

-9 things to consider when choosing a design
+Things to consider when choosing a WordPress design theme

 The ability to customize your design with a simple and easy interface varies a lot from one WordPress theme to another.
 Some have drag-and-drop, user friendly interface, some can only be edited and customized by CSS and coding.
 If you don’t have a coding or design background it is best to pick a template that allows customization without the need of coding skills.
 Or simply pick a theme that you really love as it is and have no need to customize.
 These are the things to think about when choosing a design for your site:

 - Header section brands your site and is the thing the visitors see first.
 Consider how the header of the design looks like and consider how easy it is to change and customize it.

 - Layout options.
 Would you like to have one sidebar or two sidebars or maybe none?
 Would you like sidebars on the left or on the right or on both sides of the content?

 - The look of the front page.
 Does your theme support teasers for example?
 Do you have a magazine style front page option?
 A prominent subscribe and call-to-action position?

 - Which font and font sizes would you like on your blog?
 How easy it it to change the font, size and color?
 Font, font size, spacing between letters and line height all have a big impact on how your visitors feels when reading online.
 Screen resolutions are increasing which means that you need to make your content more readable for these new screens.
 Larger font makes your site more clear and easy to look at.
 Sans-Serif Fonts are best suited for digital content while you want your font size to be a 16pt at a minimum and should go even more to 20pt+ for best results.

 - Flexibility and enhanced features.
 If you’re not comfortable with CSS and coding, how many customization options and inbuilt features does the theme give you?